proxmoxer/proxmoxer/README.rst

         password='secret',
         net0='name=eth0,bridge=vmbr0,ip=192.168.22.1/20,gw=192.168.16.1')

-Example of creating the same lxc container with parameters in a dictonary.
+The same lxc container can be created with options set in a dictionary.
-This approach allows to add ``ssh-public-keys`` without getting syntax errors.
+This approach allows adding ``ssh-public-keys`` without getting syntax errors.

 .. code-block:: python